paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

   - [Some notes on what does and doesn't get counted:](#some-notes-on-what-does-and-doesnt-get-counted) counted:](#some-notes-on-what-does-and-doesnt-get-counted)

+# 2020-05-17 through 2020-05-23
+## questions
+   - should I visualize saturation on a per-core basis?
+   - should I visualize double precision or single precision?

+## accomplishments
+ - worked on visualization
+ - created function for interpolating colors
+ - created function to test interpolation

 # 2020-04-30 through 2020-05-07
  - created CSV output from fhv to allow for plotting in place of architecture visualization that will come later